 Semester at Sea is much more than another semester at school; it is a life-altering learning adventure.
 Our itineraries take you to the four corners of the world, making our campus truly global in scope.

-Semester at Sea's campus, the MV Explorer, is a 25,000-ton passenger liner that has been specially outfitted as a floating university.
-It includes classrooms, a library, a computer lab with wireless Internet, a student union, and two dining rooms.
+Semester at Sea's campus, the MV World Odyssey includes 9 classrooms, a library with computers and Internet access, a student union, outdoor dining, and two dining rooms.
 It also includes a swimming pool and fitness facilities.
-Cabins are available in double, triple, and quad occupancy.
+Cabins are available in double and triple occupancy.

 Semester at Sea is often called a Voyage of Discovery.
 The opportunity to spend as many as three and a half months outside of your own culture - investigating new lands, new peoples, and new curricula - is a both an immeasurable educational privilege and an invitation to grow.